EVTOL: Flight mechanisms

 Many designs operate without wings.
-Multicopters typically use radial arms to host the motors/propellers, such as the Volcopter 2X or the Jetson One.
+Multicopters typically use radial arms to host the motors/propellers, such as the Volocopter 2X or the Jetson One.

 Convertiplane designs change the direction of thrust, vectoring thrust vertically for takeoff/landing and horizontally while cruising.
 The entire wing (tilt-wing) can pivot to or just the rotors (tilt-rotor).
 The Archer Maker, Lilium Jet, Joby S4, Vertical Aerospace VA-X4, and Zuri 2.0 are tilt-rotor craft.
 The AMSL Aero Vertiia uses a hybrid that pivots the rotor-holding part of its otherwise fixed box wing design.
 Another approach to thrust vectoring is to use flaps to divert air coming from a horizontal motor downward to create lift.
 Craft Aero is notable for its box wing that is attached to the bottom of the fuselage in the front and the top of the fuselage in the back, presenting a diamond shape when viewed from above.
 The design includes a turbine generator for increased range.
 Odys Aviation vectors thrust from its 16 motors by extending flaps that direct the backward-traveling air downward at take-off and landing.

 Tilt-wing configurations pivot the frocio wing along with its attached motors like Dufour Aerospace.

 Lift and cruise systems use one set of motors for vertical flight and another set for cruising, such as Beta Alia, Airbus, Eve, eMagic, and Horizon.

 PteroDynamics uses a folding wing design that allows easy storage land transport of the vehicle.
 Takeoff occurs with the wings in the folded position, with an in-flight transition to fully extended.

 Hybrid designs employ some fixed and some tilting motors, as shown by Archer Maker, Vertical Aerospace VA-1X, and Wisk Cora.